ncangurcan/privacy-policies/dreamquestsavingplanner.md

 Privacy Policy
-Mobile App: DreamQuest Saving Planner
+Mobile App: DreamQuest Saving Planner,
 Last updated: December 2025

 This Privacy Policy explains how this application (“the App”) collects, uses, and protects user information.